sunipkm/picc_i2c_trh/README.md

 There is also a function `hdc1010_sleep(unsigned long)` defined, which takes in the number of milliseconds to sleep.
 This is a wrapper around the LINUX system call `usleep`.

 A full precision (14-bit) temperature or relative humidity measurement takes 6.35 ms according to the TI documentation (reference I2C clock 400 kHz).
 The system sleeps for 30 ms after each measurement is read before reading the output (as the data ready indicator is unused).
 This should give the system ample time to perform the measurement.
-The time-lapse between request and read can be altered by providing the value for the macro `PICC_TIME_USEC` (in microseconds) in `CXXFLAGS` during `make`.
+The time-lapse between request and read can be altered by providing the value for the macro `PICC_TIME_USEC` (in microseconds) in `CFLAGS` during `make`.